 Can I use multiple gateways together?

 Yes, sometimes.
-Pattern 1: OpenRouter for marketplace breadth + Portkey for observability (Portkey acts as middleware in front of OpenRouter).
-Pattern 2: Cloudflare AI Gateway for caching + LiteLLM for routing logic.
-Pattern 3: Direct provider APIs for high-volume routes + gateway for low-volume routes.
-Most teams pick one primary gateway and use direct provider APIs as escape hatch for specific routes.
+Pattern 1: OpenRouter for marketplace breadth as the underlying provider plus Portkey or LiteLLM as the observability layer in front.
+Pattern 2: Cloudflare AI Gateway for caching plus a richer gateway for routing logic.
+Pattern 3: direct provider APIs for high-volume routes plus a gateway for low-volume routes.
+Most teams pick one primary gateway and use direct provider calls as the escape hatch for the few routes that need it.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.